JohnyForElectric/ID.4/Driver Window Controls Haptic Feedback.md

   <img src="https://user-images.githubusercontent.com/107234448/178172063-042a45d0-997e-4ac7-809c-f1c4b93b97e7.JPEG" alt="(part number known as 10A 959 862 S)" width="500px">
 </div>

-...then 3D printed a "holder" for the vibration motor from flexible filament to easilly attach it to the part. and protected all with beloved Tesa tape for a better look :wink:
+...then 3D printed a "holder" (the red brick on the bottom) for the vibration motor using flexible filament to easilly attach it to the part and to mimic the why the vibration motor sits in the steering wheel assembly.
+Protected all with beloved Tesa tape for a "proffessional" look :wink:

 <div align="center">
   <img src="https://user-images.githubusercontent.com/107234448/178172359-7538693f-58f6-43e6-bb61-8adc774c9c2c.JPEG" alt="(part number known as 10A 959 862 S)" width="500px">